DeepakIngole/Pnums.jl/README.md

 ## Description

 Pnum stands for either "prototype Unum," or "projective number."
 I haven't totally decided yet.
-I don't want to call these Unums yet, because I've only implemented a tiny bit of the Unums 2.0 proposal, and I'm implementing some things that aren't in it, AFAICT (intervals with Pnum endpoints, akin to Unums 1.0 Ubounds, which I'm calling Pbounds).
+I don't want to call these Unums yet, because I've only implemented a tiny bit of the Unums 2.0 proposal, and I would like to have the freedom to experiment with ideas that may not be part of the proposal.

 Pnums are exactly as described by Gustafson for [Unums 2.0](http://www.johngustafson.net/presentations/Multicore2016-JLG.pdf).
 They are encoded as indexes into a lookup table of exact values, and alternate between representing one of these exact values or representing the open interval between successive exact values.